TOLL FREE:

 WHEN WILL I GET MY RESULTS?

 We do our best to have the specialized nuclear medicine physician interpret the data and forward the results to your doctor within two business days.
 If there is any additional urgency, please inform our team.
+Please consult with your doctor regarding your results and any follow up exams or questions.

 HOW MUCH WILL IT COST?